Keyboard shortcuts

 # HQS Quantum Solver imports

-from hqs_quantum_solver.spinless_fermions import VectorSpace, Operator, hopping, annihilation
+VectorSpace, Operator, hopping, number, annihilation

 from hqs_quantum_solver.util import unit_vector